Takaosan Yakuoin Temple 髙尾山薬王院

 A mountaintop temple providing respite for weary travelers and clarity for spiritual seekers

-Takaosan Yakuoin Temple was built in 744 and later restored in the 14th century.
+Takaosan Yakuoin Temple was built in 744 and later restored in 1375.
 It is known for both the Buddhist practice of shugendo or mountain asceticism, as well as its devotion to tengu, a mythical figure in Shinto belief believed to be messengers of the gods.

 Yakuoin welcomes guests interested in shugendo, and offers guidance to first-timers